 The MRT Putrajaya Line is intended to serve a corridor with a population of around 2 million people stretching from Kwasa Damansara, a new township development in northwest Kuala Lumpur, spanning densely populated areas such as Sri Damansara, Kepong, Batu, Jalan Ipoh, Jalan Sultan Azlan Shah, Jalan Tun Razak, KLCC, Tun Razak Exchange, Kuchai Lama, Seri Kembangan and Cyberjaya, to its southern suburbs, and finally to Putrajaya, Malaysia’s federal administrative centre.

-The MRT Putrajaya alignment will have a length of 57.7km, consisting of 44.2km of elevated tracks and 13.5km running through underground tunnels.
+The MRT Putrajaya alignment spans a total length of 57.7km, consisting of 44.2km of elevated tracks and 13.5km running through underground tunnels.

-It will have 39 operational stations of which 30 are elevated and 9 underground.
-A further 4 stations have been provided for the future.
+It has 39 operational stations of which 30 are elevated and 9 underground.
+A further 5 stations (RRI MRT station, Bandar Malaysia Utara MRT station, Bandar Malaysia Selatan MRT station, Taman Teknologi MRT station, and Tamnan Universiti MRT station) have been provisioned for the future.

-Of all the 39 operational stations, 18 stations will have park and ride facilities.
+Of all the 39 operational stations, 17 stations have park and ride facilities, with a total of 6,416 bays available for the convenience of the commuters.

 The ground breaking ceremony, which was officiated by then Prime Minister Dato’ Sri Mohd Najib Tun Abdul Razak, was held at the site of the future Putrajaya Sentral Station on 15 September 2016, marking the commencement of construction works of the MRT Putrajaya Line.